ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 ## BITWARDEN
 - it's fully FOSS, can self host a server, has a cli, can do mobile/desktop for free (unlike lastpass)
+- premium individual is $10/year, offers 2FA, emergency access, file share/upload
 - autofill https://bitwarden.com/help/article/auto-fill-browser/
     - cmd+shift+L for autofill
 - excluded domains: browser ext -> settings -> excluded domains
     - list of domains/sites where banner to prompt to save creds wont appear

+## OPTIONS TRADING
+- strike price - the price of the stock for which the option can be exercized at
+    - "in the money" means strike price > current price for put, and current price > strike price for call
+        - opposite for "out of the money"
+- delta - rate of change b/w options price and $1 change in underlying assets price
+- theta (decay) - measure of rate of decline of option due to passoge of time (b/c of getting closer to expiration)

 ## RANDOM NOTES
 - usb 3.0 cable shouldn't really exceed 10 feet without repeater